tau-bar/abr-ez/README.md

 I **promise** 🤞🏾 that I did not put any viruses in this, feel free to check the source code before using it.

 # 🛠️ Setup Guide
+1. Download the latest release and unzip.
-1. Go to [chrome://extensions/]() (or {browser}://extensions if you're using another browser which supports Chrome extensions e.g. Arc).
+2. Go to [chrome://extensions/]() (or {browser}://extensions if you're using another browser which supports Chrome extensions e.g. Arc).
-2. Set Developer mode to on.
+3. Set Developer mode to on.
-3. Click "Load Unpacked", and select this repo in the file selection.
+4. Click "Load Unpacked", and select the `abr-ez` folder in the file selection.
-4. The extension should be loaded in your browser.
+5. The extension should be loaded in your browser.
-5. If you only want it to be loaded on certain websites, you can set it in the `matches` attribute in `manifest.json`
+6. If you only want it to be loaded on certain websites, you can set it in the `matches` attribute in `manifest.json`
 ```
 "matches": [
     // remove <all_urls>